Embrace the Bloat

 Posted by Michał ‘mina86’ Nazarewicz on 16th of May 2021

 ‘I’m using slock as my screen locker,’ a wise man once said.
 He had a beard so surely he was wise.

 ‘Oh?’ his colleague raised a brow intrigued.
 ‘Did they fix the PAM bug?’ he prodded inquisitively.
-Nothing but a confused stare came in reply. ‘slock crashes on systems using PAM,’ he offered an explanation and to demonstrate his point, he approached a nearby machine and pressed the Return key.
+Nothing but a confused stare came in reply. ‘slock crashes on systems using PAM,’ he offered an explanation and to demonstrate, he approached a nearby machine and pressed the Return key.

 Screens, blanked by a locker just a few minutes prior, came back to life, unlocked without the need to enter the password.

 No, I wasn’t the one in the story, but I might just as well had been.
 At the time when I witnessed this conversation I was using slock as well preferring it over a ‘bloated’ xscreensaver.† In theory reducing ‘bloat’ is a sound idea.
 As Steve McConnel reports in Code Complete, there are 1-25 bugs per thousand lines of code.
 Therefore, using software with fewer lines of code reduces number of vulnerabilities one is exposed to.

 Alas reducing ‘bloat’ is rarely a rational pursuit.
 Hardly anyone is analysing security implications or resource usage, rather people are motivated by a dogma proclaiming that ‘bloat’ is evil and software without ‘bloat’ is divine.‡

 But that dogma is not always correct. slock has 395 lines of code while